rvarago/cpp_refined/README.md

 Although we reported errors via `std::optional` in the example, we can customise it, e.g. to throw an exception with the built-in `even::make<refined::error::to_exception>` or define a whole user-provided policy.

+Furthermore, with `rvarago::refined::traits` we can extend a refinement with properties, such as ordered with the spaceship operator.

 ## Requirements

 C++20